 The older I become, the more I realize that my story is less about me and more about God.
 He is writing my narrative.
+He is testing my faith.
 And if I lean into the voice of the Holy Spirit, I can see the story of redemption being penned.
 My prayer is that you see God working in your life today too.

 Little did they know…God wasn’t done.
-There was an even greater test of their faith to come.
+There was an even greater test of faith to come.